usertomlin/EnglishTextCompressor/README.md

 	 * 10000 characters:
 	 * rate_this = 0.313
 	 * rate_gz = 0.434

+	 * around en texts with size around 5M
+	 * rate_this = 0.313
+	 * rate_gz = 0.367
+	 *

 #### Usage scenarios

-For example, it can be used to compress and uncompress a few columns of short English natural language texts not for searching in a large database table.
-And it's not recommended for compressing large text files.
+Can be used to compress a few columns of short English natural language texts not for searching in a large database table.
+Not recommended for compressing large text files.